petyaracz/RaczRebrus2024/Readme.md

 especially true for the left side of the distribution – any stem or form below a log odds of -5 has more than 99.9% of all variants as front variants.

+This is, in fact, 142 out of 22 variable stems in our data.
+We fit a binomial generalised linear model predicting back/front ratios across stems from a boolean: whether the stem ends in any of these categories.
+This has a robust effect on back/front preference (est = -2, 95%CI:
+\[-2.02;-1.99\]), showing that the observations of Hayes et al. hold for our data.

 We used the KNN learner to test for stem-level similarity, that is, whether stems that look like each other act like each other in